 I have experience throughout the full enterprise software development lifecycle with: product & project management, team leadership, customer-focused product & project planning, product roadmapping, large & scalable systems design, and database and user interface design.

-I currently work on Epic's MyChart team (the #1 patient portal app with ~150mm users) securing and improving our authentication & authorization frameworks in addition to developing a comprehensive analytics solution so healthcare organizations can understand how their patients interact with MyChart without relying on a 3rd party analytics suite.
+Until October 2022, I worked on Epic's MyChart team (the #1 patient portal app with ~150mm users) securing and improving authentication & authorization frameworks in addition to developing a comprehensive web analytics toolset so healthcare organizations could understand how their patients interact with MyChart without relying on a 3rd party analytics suite.
 Sign up if you haven't, it's an incredibly valuable tool in your personal healthcare toolkit (though I'm a little biased).

 lest I forget Crooked Teeth, le subjonctif, or milkshakes at Mayberry Ice Cream